jicongfan/academic-kickstart/content/home/experience.md

   date_start = "2018-10-01"
   date_end = ""
   description = """
-  Responsibilities include:
+  Research:

   * Matrix/tensor factorization and recovery
   * High-rank models in machine learning and computer vision
-  * A D3M (Data-Driven Discovery of Models) project of DARPA
+  * A D3M (Data-Driven Discovery of Models) program of DARPA
   """

 [[experience]]